TYLPHE/shopping-cart/README.md

 }
 ```

-`handleCart()` did not update my Cart component!
 After some googling, I discovered this [very helpful link](https://stackoverflow.com/questions/597588/how-do-you-clone-an-array-of-objects-in-javascript).

-I learned that I can make a shallow copy and a deep copy of my cart array.
+I learned that I can make a shallow copy or a deep copy of my cart array.
 In order for my Cart component to see state updates, I needed to create a deep copy.
 The below code worked for me:
 ```javascript
 function handleCart (dataForCart) {
   const newCart = structuredClone(cart);